VisualGPS/sony-nmos-buildroot/README.md

 ## Introduction

 This project is to demonstrate the Sony [nmos-cpp](https://github.com/sony/nmos-cpp) (Networked Media Open Specifications) using Buildroot and the Raspberry Pi.
 The project has only two scripts to run.
-The first will download buildroot, configure, and then build the Linux kernel and associated root file system.
+The first will download buildroot, configure, and build the Linux kernel and associated root file system.
 The second will configure, build, and install the nmos-cpp node and registry examples.

 ## The `work` Environment Variable